The Space of Actions, Partition Metric and Combinatorial Rigidity: Preliminaries

 We say that two representations are weakly equivalent if they weakly contain each other in the sense of Zimmer.
-Note that the original definition of weak containment and weak containment in the sense of Zimmer are slightly different (Appendix H \cite{Kechrisbook}).
-In our paper weak containment always mean weak containment in the sense of Zimmer.
+Note that the original definition of weak containment and weak containment in the sense of Zimmer are slightly different (see Appendix H \cite{Kechrisbook}).
+In our paper, weak containment always means weak containment in the sense of Zimmer.
+We say that a unitary representation $\alpha$ \emph{contains} $\beta$, if $\beta$ is isomorphic to a subrepresentation of $\alpha$.
 Now fix an unitary representation $\alpha $.
 Let us consider the countable set of pairs $(F,n)$ , where $F\subset \Gamma $ is a finite set and $n\geq 1$ is a natural number.
-For any such pair we have a cube $D^{n^{2}\times |F|}=C_{F,n}$, where $D$ is the unit disc of the complex plane.
-If $v_{1},v_{2},\dots ,v_{n} $ is an orthonormal system in $H$ let $T_{F,n,v_{1},v_{2},\dots ,v_{n}}(\alpha )\in C_{F,n}$ be the point
+For any such pair we have a product set $D^{n^{2}\times |F|}=C_{F,n}$, where $D$ is the unit disc of the complex plane.
+Let $K_{F,n}(\alpha )$ be the closure of the set